lfn-cnti/bestpractices/doc/cbpps/0005-single-concern-per-container.md

 ## **Summary**

-A CNF’s microservice(s) should follow the single concern principle.
-To help achieve this goal, a CNF’s microservice(s) should have only one process type (or set of parent/child processes) per container.
+A CNF's microservice(s) should follow the single concern principle.
+To help achieve this goal, a CNF's microservice(s) should have only one process type (or set of parent/child processes) per container.
 The process(es) in the container should not spawn other process types (e.g. executables) as a way to contribute to the workload but rather should interact with other processes through a microservice API.

 In Docker's Advanced concepts documentation regarding running multiple services in a container the Docker community says: _“It’s best practice to separate areas of concern by using one service per container.
 That service may fork into multiple processes (for example, the Apache web server starts multiple worker processes).
 It’s ok to have multiple processes, but to get the most benefit out of Docker, avoid one container being responsible for multiple aspects of your overall application.”_ [#3](#references)